OnePlus 12: Software & support

 Android 15 (Oxygen OS 15) stable version started to roll out globally since November 11th 2024.

 On November 28th 2024 OnePlus started shipping OxygenOS 15.0.0.305 which brings AI features which were not included in the original Android 15 update earlier this month.

 OnePlus 12 has got official support of LineageOS in September 2025.

 OxygenOS 16 (based on Android 16) is expected to arrive in November 2025.

+2026 February system update B40P02 (BRB1EX01 for phones and BRB3EX01 for tablets) brought a lot of new features.
+The Photos app received gesture animations and optimized thumbnail parsing.
+Built-in video editor now supports cutting, splitting, multi-clip stitching, text overlays, speed adjustment, cropping.
+AI Eraser now producer much cleaner results.
+Remove reflections feature handles better glare in documents and portraits with glasses.
+Auto straighten features allows fixing skewed buildings and portraits.

 Hardware

 Build

 OnePlus 12 uses an aluminium frame and has a curved display.
 The rear part of the phone uses etched glass.
 The OnePlus 12 has an IP65 rating.
 The phone's performance in 3DMark's Wildlife Extreme test was twice as high as that of the Pixel 8 Pro.

 Storage

 The OnePlus 12 has 16 GB of RAM and 512 GB of storage.
 OnePlus also offers a 24 GB / 1 TB variant, but it is not available in all regions.